Organique0/ai-companion/README.md

-Next 13, React, Stripe, Prisma, Mongodb, Tailwind.
-Authentication with Clerk since its so easy to use with Next.js
+Next 13, React, Stripe, Prisma, Mongodb, Tailwind, Redis, Pinecone, Upstash, Replicate chat Ai Authentication with Clerk since its so easy to use with Next.js

 Saas ai platform.